DiyaWadhwani/KeyValueStoreServer/README.md

 Enter your choice:

 The user will follow the prompts to perform the desired operations, ensuring they complete the required number of operations before exiting.
+_Ensure you enter all keys in lowercase and values with multi-words must have an underscore(\_) in between them instead of whitespace_